cocreature/purelyfunctional-blog/posts/2018-04-02-llvm-hs-jit-external-function.md

 ---

 `llvm-hs` provides bindings to LLVM’s ORC JIT APIs.
-These APIs let you JIT-compile LLVM modules and then call functions in that module from your Haskell code.
+These APIs let you JIT-compile LLVM modules and then call functions in those modules from your Haskell code.
 However, sometimes you want to use external libraries from within your LLVM module either because you want to make use of an existing library or because it might be easier to implement certain parts in other languages (e.g. C) than LLVM IR.
-Sam Griffin recently [raised the question](https://github.com/llvm-hs/llvm-hs/issues/193) of how you can call functions in external libraries from a JIT-compiled module and while I had a rough idea of how to accomplish this, I had never actually tried it myself.
+Sam Griffin recently [raised the question](https://github.com/llvm-hs/llvm-hs/issues/193) of how you can call functions in external libraries from a JIT-compiled module and while I had a rough idea of how to do this, I had never actually tried it myself.
 In this post, I present my findings on how you can accomplish this for both static and dynamic libraries.